Atomic mass: Similar terms for different quantities

 The ratio of atomic mass to mass number (number of nucleons) varies from 0.9988381346±(51) for ^{56}Fe to 1.007825031898±(14) for ^{1}H.

 Any mass defect due to nuclear binding energy is experimentally a small fraction (less than 1%) of the mass of an equal number of free nucleons.
-When compared to the average mass per nucleon in carbon-12, which is moderately strongly bound compared with other atoms, the mass defect of binding for most atoms is an even smaller fraction of a dalton (unified atomic mass unit, based on carbon-12).
+When compared to the average mass per nucleon in carbon-12, which is moderately strongly bound compared with other atoms, the mass defect of binding for most atoms is an even smaller fraction of a dalton.
 Since free protons and neutrons differ from each other in mass by a small fraction of a dalton (1.38844933e-3±(49) Da), rounding the relative isotopic mass, or the atomic mass of any given nuclide given in daltons to the nearest whole number, always gives the nucleon count, or mass number.
 Additionally, the neutron count (neutron number) may then be derived by subtracting the number of protons (atomic number) from the mass number (nucleon count).